 I was walking in the forest with Joringel when he said, “Take care not to go too close to the enchanted castle.”

-I think perhaps we had already come too close, for though it was a beautiful evening, and the sun shone brightly between the trunks of the trees, the dark green forest and the turtledoves’ mournful cooing had made my heart heavy.
+I think perhaps we had already come too close, for though the evening sun shone brightly between the tree trunks, the dark green forest and the turtledoves’ mournful cooing had made my heart heavy.
 I was overcome with sadness, and Joringel felt it too.
-We burst into tears, and wept as if we both knew we were about to die.
+We burst into tears and wept as if we both knew we were about to die.

-Then we looked around and realized that we were lost in the forest.
-The sun was sinking below the mountain, and we had run right up against the wall of the old castle.
+The sun sank below the mountain, and we realized that we were lost, and not only that.
+We were standing right up against the wall of the old castle.

 I began to sing in a voice that wasn’t my own …